 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
 Operated by the National Park Service, the Martin Luther King, Jr. National Historical Park comprises Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church, where Dr. King and his father were both pastors.
 The park, along with much of the surrounding district, was designated a National Historic Landmark in 1977.
 This collection of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
 Visitors will also find other fascinating monuments here such as the King Center, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
 The Visitor Center of the site shelters an insightful museum, which sheds light on the legacy of Dr. King.

 The Atlanta Botanical Garden is one of the largest spectacles of plant life in the Southeast.
-Sprawling over 15 acres (six hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
+Sprawling over 30 acres (12.14 hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
 It is home to the Fuqua Conservatory and Japanese gardens, both rich in globe-spanning flora.
 Follow a walking trail, which is a favorite of couples, and admire exotic rose plantations and carnivorous specimens.
 In addition, guided tours and seasonal shows guarantee an entertaining botany lesson.

-It is hard to miss this ultra-modern, stark white structure that houses Atlanta's finest collections of classic and contemporary art.
-A towering atrium soars to four interior levels, with the galleries moving from 18th and 19th Century collections near the ground floor to cutting edge art on the upper levels.
+It is hard to miss this ultra-modern, white structure that houses Atlanta's finest collections of classic and contemporary art.
+A towering atrium soars to four interior levels, with the galleries moving from 18th and 19th Century collections near the ground floor to cutting-edge art on the upper levels.
 The High has increased in size to 312,000 square feet (2972.89 square meters) with three buildings designed by renowned Italian architect Renzo Piano: the Susan and John Wieland Pavilion, the Anne Cox Chambers Wing for galleries, and an office building.
 The High is a frequent host to some of the world's most important touring collections and has hosted exhibitions featuring artists like Pablo Picasso and Norman Rockwell.
-With over 18000 works in the permanent collection, the High also displays old prints of Abe Lincoln and of General William Tecumseh Sherman and an array of sculptures and photographs.
+With over 18000 works in the permanent collection, the High also displays old prints of Abe Lincoln, General William Tecumseh Sherman and an array of sculptures and photographs.